plone/volto/docs/source/configuration/environmentvariables.md

 It will enable the log of missing i18n messages (in console).

-### Add add-ons via environment variable
+## Add add-ons via the `ADDONS` environment variable

 You can use the `ADDONS` environment variable to enable and configure add-ons in your project.
-It can be used to temporarily add an add-on to your build for testing purposes.
-It can also be used to temporarily enable a feature or a set of customizations.

-When running your app, the set of add-ons that will be loaded is the union of the add-ons defined in this three locations, in this order:
+When running your app, the add-ons will shadow components, and will be loaded in the following order:

-- the file `package.json`,
+- the file `package.json`
-- programatically set in the file `volto.config.js`,
+- programmatically set in the file `volto.config.js`
-- and finally, the environment variable `ADDONS`
+- the environment variable `ADDONS`

-In the environment variable `ADDONS` you can specify released (published) packages (installed previously in your environment, and present already in `node_modules`), or addons located in the `packages` folder of your project (for example, Volto's testing packages).
+In the environment variable `ADDONS`, you can specify:

+- released (or published) packages that were installed previously in your environment and are already present in the `node_modules` directory,
+- or addons located in the `packages` folder of your project, such as Volto's testing packages.

-It can be used to temporarily add an add-on to your build for testing purposes.
+`ADDONS` can be used to temporarily add an add-on to your build for testing purposes.

 ```bash
 yarn add volto-slate
 ADDONS=volto-slate:asDefault yarn start
 ```

-It can also be used to temporarily enable a feature or a set of customizations.
+`ADDONS` can also be used to temporarily enable a feature or a set of customizations.

 ```bash
 # given a folder './packages/coresandbox', like in vanilla Volto
 ADDONS=coresandbox:multilingualFixture yarn start
 ```

-You can also provide several of them:
+You can specify multiple add-ons, seperated by commas:

 ```bash
 ADDONS=test-addon,test-addon2 yarn start
 ```

-You can provide install profiles along:
+You can specify profiles for installation:

 ```bash
 ADDONS=test-addon:profile1,test-addon2:profile2 yarn start
 ```

-In combination with `package.json` defined ones:
+The following code snippets demonstrate how to configure add-ons using component shadowing.
+First in `package.json`:

 ```json
 "addons": [